Civil Air Transport Flight 10

-Civil Air Transport Flight 10 was a passenger flight from the now-closed Kai Tak Airport in Hong Kong to Songshan Airport in Taipei, Taiwan.
-The flight CT-010 was operated by a Boeing 727-92C with registration B-1018.
-On 16 February 1968, the aircraft crashed into Hunan village in Linkou Township, Taipei County (now Linkou District, New Taipei City), killing 21 people on board as well as one person on the ground.
-42 people were injured.
+Civil Air Transport Flight 10 was a scheduled passenger flight from the now-closed Kai Tak Airport in Hong Kong to Songshan Airport in Taipei, Taiwan.
+The flight, designated CT-010, was operated by a Boeing 727-92C registered as B-1018.
+On 16 February 1968, the aircraft crashed into Hunan village in Linkou Township, Taipei County (now Linkou District, New Taipei City), killing 21 people of the 64 people on board, as well as one person on the ground.
+Forty two people were injured.

 Accident

-On the evening of 16 February 1968, B-1018 was flying from Hong Kong to Taipei Songshan Airport under the command of captain Stuart E. Dew and captain Hugh Hicks.
-Taipei's approach control cleared Flight 10 for an ILS approach and then transferred the flight to the tower control.
-The direction and heading of the plane were normal, and the weather was clear, until Captain Hicks suddenly noticed the aircraft's altitude had dropped too low.
-He pushed the throttles in an attempt to perform a go-around.
-As the plane touched ground, the flight recorder recorded Captain Dew screaming: "Go to hell!"
-The aircraft then crashed into houses and burst into flames.
+On the evening of 16 February 1968, B-1018 was operating a flight from Hong Kong to Taipei Songshan Airport under the command of Captain Stuart E. Dew, with Captain Hugh Hicks also present on the flight deck.
+Taipei's approach control cleared Flight 10 for an Instrument landing system (ILS) approach and subsequently transferred controlled to the tower.
+The aircraft’s heading and descent initially appeared normal, and weather conditions were clear, until Captain Hicks suddenly noticed that the aircraft's altitude had dropped below the prescribed glide path.
+He advanced the throttles in an attempt to initiate a go-around, but the aircraft struck a residential area and burst into flames.

-Firefighters from Songshan Airport and the U.S. military personnel from Shu Lin Kou Air Station nearby assisted in the rescue.
-In the end, 21 of the 63 people on the aircraft were killed, along with one farmer on the ground.
+Firefighters from Songshan Airport, assisted by and the U.S. military personnel from the nearby Shu Lin Kou Air Station, responded to the rescue.
+Ultimately, 21 passengers and crew members were killed, along with a local farmer on the ground.

 Investigation

-Taiwan's Civil Aeronautics Administration released the final report on 4 March.
-It concluded that the cause of the accident was due to pilot error, stating that:
+The Civil Aeronautics Administration (CAA) released its final accident report on 4 March 1968.
+The investigation concluded that the accident was caused by pilot error during the ILS approach.